perwin/pyimfit/README.md

     # read in image data, convert to proper double-precision, little-endian format
     image_data = pyimfit.FixImage(fits.getdata(imageFile))

-    # construct model from config file
+    # construct model from config file (this can also be done programmatically within Python)
     model_desc = pyimfit.ModelDescription.load(imfitConfigFile)

-    # create an Imfit object, using the previously loaded model configuration
+    # create an Imfit object, using the previously created model configuration
     imfit_fitter = pyimfit.Imfit(model_desc)

     # load the image data and image characteristics (the specific values are